Car dealers defy downturn with growing sales

-UK industry leader Pendragon Plc, whose 250-plus retail outlets trade as Stratstone, Evans Halshaw and Chatfields -- reported a 15.7 percent increase in new car market registrations on a like-for-like basis.
+UK industry leader Pendragon (PDG.L), whose 250-plus retail outlets trade as Stratstone, Evans Halshaw and Chatfields -- reported a 15.7 percent increase in new car market registrations on a like-for-like basis.

-Rival Inchcape Plc -- which has 128 franchised retail centres in the UK -- said like-for-like revenue in the country rose 4.9 percent, boosted by strong sales of cars in the premium and luxury segments, while Lookers Plc said its new car retail sales rose 6 percent.
+Rival Inchcape (INCH.L) -- which has 128 franchised retail centres in the UK -- said like-for-like revenue in the country rose 4.9 percent, boosted by strong sales of cars in the premium and luxury segments, while Lookers LOOK.O said its new car retail sales rose 6 percent.

 "What's driving the new car performance is prestige.
 People who have got a job and feel stable will buy cars at the moment because the cost of financing is very low," Panmure Gordon analyst Mike Allen said.